susanBuck/notes/07_Version_Control/11_Deploy_via_SSH_and_Git.md

 If you see a readout of a bunch of commands, it means Git is installed and you're good to go.

-If, however, you see an error telling you the command `git` is not recognized or not found, you may have hit a deadend.
+If, however, you see an error telling you the command `git` is not recognized or not found, you may have hit a dead end.
 At this point you can either try to install Git yourself (this is often impossible on a shared host because of limited priveleges) or contact your host's support team to see if they can install it for you.

 Resources if you want to attempt installing Git on your server yourself: